 G3: 76.7% following 49-24 victory at Toledo.

-Next poll: Sept.
-22 following game vs. FIU.
+Next poll: Oct.
+13 following game at Virginia.

 OTHER STATE COLLBALL: There are seven FBS-level college teams in Florida.
-With Saturday's Miami game previewed above, here's chronological Week 2 schedule (all Saturday) for the rest:
+With the Miami-FSU game above, here's chronological Week 6 schedule for the rest (all Saturday):

-Other select recent columns: Somehow, Dolphins Make A 7-Hour Wait Worth It.
-Soft Stretch In Schedule Is About Improving At QB.
-NFL 2018 Team Rankings.
+Other select recent columns: NFL 2018 Team Rankings.
 Dolphins?
 Heat?
 Nope.
 UM Football Owns This Town.
 NFL Enters Year 3 Of Anthem-Protest Quagmire.
 To The Good-Guy Grinder In The Shades.
 Time to Flip the Old Narrative On Miami As a Sports Town.
 Can Riley Rescue Heat From Purgatory?
 When 3 World Cup Legends Were Ours.

 Revisit our blog often because we update and add to our latest posts throughout the day.